jbloomlab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/README.rst

 See the `{{ cookiecutter.project_slug }} documentation <https://{{ cookiecutter.github_username }}.github.io/{{ cookiecutter.project_slug }}>`_ for details on how to install and use ``{{ cookiecutter.project_slug }}``.

-To contribute to this package, read the instructions in `CONTRIBUTING.md <CONTRIBUTING.md>`_.
+To contribute to this package, read the instructions in `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.